orakaro/The-introduction-to-RxSwift-you-have-been-missing/README.md

 You can see the working example in this repo.

-That example is small but dense: it features management of multiple events with proper separation of concerns, and even caching of responses.
+This example is small but dense: it features management of multiple events with proper separation of concerns, and even caching of responses.
 The functional style made the code look more declarative than imperative: we are not giving a sequence of instructions to execute, we are just telling what something is by defining relationships between streams.
-For instance, with Rx we told the computer that `suggestionStream` is the 'close' stream combined with one user from the latest response, besides being nil when a refresh happens or program startup happened.
+For instance, with Rx we told the computer that `suggestionStream` is the `closeStream` combined with one user from the latest response, besides being nil when a refresh happens or program startup happened.

 Notice also the impressive absence of control flow elements such as if, for, while, and the typical callback-based control flow that you expect from a Swift/IOS application.
 You can even get rid of the if and else in the `subscribeNext()` above by using `filter()` if you want (I'll leave the implementation details to you as an exercise).
-In Rx, we have stream functions such as map, filter, scan, merge, combineLatest, startWith, and many more to control the flow of an event-driven program.
+In Rx, we have stream functions such as `map`, `filter`, `scan`, `merge`, `combineLatest`, `startWith`, and many more to control the flow of an event-driven program.
 This toolset of functions gives you more power in less code.

 # Where to go from here